Our Lady of Bellefonte Hospital: Growth through the years

 In 1963, a fund-raising project was initiated for expansion including additional beds for adult patients, a pediatric unit, and an air-conditioning unit for an additional floor.
 The fourth floor addition was completed in 1966 and brought the hospital's bed capacity to 126 with 22 pediatric beds and 19 medical-surgical beds.
 In the late 1970s the emergency room began serving patients 24 hours a day.
 The third floor of the hospital was renovated and the first Intensive/Coronary Care Unit opened in 1979.
 In 1981, expansion provided new areas for the Emergency Room, Radiology, Laboratory, Physical Therapy and Respiratory Therapy.
 OLBH's first chemical dependency program was established December 21, 1981.

 Continued expansion began in 1982 and included a new surgical unit and a seven-bed recovery area.
 Significant capital improvements took place in 1986 including the opening of a new rehabilitation and wellness center, a kidney dialysis center, a 116-car parking garage and a mental health/chemical dependency center that today operates as the Bellefonte Behavioral Health Center.

 A wellness/rehabilitation center called the Vitality Center opened in 1992.
 The center featured an indoor track and rehabilitation-size swimming pool along with a variety of fitness equipment.
 The hospital opened a 24-bed addition in 1994.
 The addition created extra patient rooms and meeting space on each of the hospital's four floors.
 The second floor featured specially designed rooms for oncology treatments.

 In 1994, OLBH began an outreach program, opening walk-in primary medical care facilities in several outlying communities.
 The centers offered many basic services onsite and were designed for non-emergency medical care.
 The original centers were located in South Shore, Cannonsburg, Grayson and Flatwoods.
-The areas are still being served today through OLBH's sister organization, Bellefonte Physician Services.
-In addition to the original locations, Bellefonte Physician Services today operates primary-care facilities in Ashland, Greenup and Ironton, Ohio.
+The areas were later served through OLBH's sister organization, Bellefonte Physician Services.
+In addition to the original locations, Bellefonte Physician Services operated primary-care facilities in Ashland, Greenup and Ironton, Ohio.
 In 1995, ground was broken for the Same Day Surgery Center which was completed in January 1998.